Introduction to Time Blocking

 Advanced Time Blocking Techniques

 Once you’ve mastered the basics of time blocking, you can incorporate more sophisticated techniques to further enhance your productivity.
+For example, you might explore time boxing as a complementary time management technique—this involves setting a fixed period to work on a task, which can help you stay focused, avoid perfectionism, and manage your workload more effectively.

 The Eisenhower Matrix for Block Prioritization